I travelled on Ryan Air this weekend. A slick, amazingly good value for money airline.

 But perhaps Ryan Air have taken the low budget thing a stage further.
 Maybe a stage too far, some might say?

 They’ll charge you a fiver for a sandwich and that’s fine when you know that and can take your own.
 It’s a bit like online estate agents’ for sale boards.
 They are charged for because it’s expensive to courier them around the UK and get someone to put them up.
 But you don’t have to have one and you can always use your own.

 But many online estate agents are into what we at Emoov term the RyanAirification of the concept.

 Charging extra for photographs.
 Or more for a particular level of ‘service’.
 Most even charge a renewal fee if you’ve been on the market with them for over 6 months or so.
 The equivalent of making money from priority boarding or, even, using the loo as was once mooted by O’Leary himself?

-eMoov have a policy whereby our fees are low and once paid, there are no hidden extras.
+Emoov have a policy whereby our fees are low and once paid, there are no hidden extras.
 No penalty fees.
 No renewal costs.
-No sole agency contracts.
-No tie ins.

 As more and more newcomers jump on the online estate agency bandwagon, watch out for their small print and how some profit from things that you just wouldn’t and shouldn’t expect.

 It could cost you more than just ‘spending a penny’.